SymJAX/SymJAX/README.md

 # (Tensor: shape=(), dtype=float32)

-# create the compield function that will compute the cost and apply
+# create the compiled function that will compute the cost and apply
 # the update onto the variable
 f = sj.function(outputs=cost, updates={mu:mu-0.2*g})